 Assistant Director - In August, Assistant Director Brad Washburn left CZM to become the new Planning & Development Director for the town of Scituate.
 Brad served as Assistant Director for five years, as well as the CZM Boston Harbor Regional Coordinator from 2007-2010.
 As Assistant Director, Brad was responsible for the oversight of CZM programs related to municipal technical assistance, port and harbor planning, coastal shoreline and floodplain management, climate change adaptation, and project review, bringing his extensive planning expertise to this critical position.
 In particular, Brad’s experience with harbor planning supported and informed CZM’s role in renewing and revitalizing port areas along the Massachusetts coast.
 We wish Brad the best of luck in Scituate and congratulate him on his new shorter commute time!

 Marine Debris Removal Grants - The National Oceanic and Atmospheric Administration (NOAA) Marine Debris Program is seeking proposals for Marine Debris Removal Grants for grassroots, community-based activities that improve living marine resource habitats through the removal of marine debris.
 Projects should implement on-the-ground marine debris removal activities, prioritizing medium to large-scale debris, including derelict fishing gear.
 Typical awards will range from $50,000 to $150,000.
-For more information, see the federal funding opportunity (PDF, 243 KB) and Grants.gov.
+For more information, see Grants.gov.
 Applications are due by November 1.

 Marine Debris Prevention Funding - The NOAA Marine Debris Program is seeking proposals for Marine Debris Prevention Grants for projects supporting public educational activities that improve living marine resource habitats.
 Projects should create measurable behavior change by encouraging students, teachers, industries, or the public to actively participate in addressing a particular marine debris issue.
 Typical awards will range from $50,000 to $150,000.
-For more information, see the federal funding opportunity (PDF, 275 KB) and Grants.gov.
+For more information, see Grants.gov.
 Applications are due by December 16.

 Reminders - This opportunity, listed in the last CZ-Mail, is still available: